karlrees/docker_bedrockserver/README.md

 If you were using the `docker-compose.yml` file before, we have changed the `docker-compose.yml` file somewhat.
 You should probably save your previous version as a reference, download the new version, and readjust the new version to match the changes you made to your previous version.

 Note that `docker-compose.yml` no longer exists in the repository.
-The expectation is that users will copy the `/examples/docker-compose.yml` to `docker-compose.yml`, either manually or via the `setup_multi.sh` script.
+The expectation is that users will copy the `/templates/docker-compose.yml` to `docker-compose.yml`, either manually or via the `setup_multi.sh` script.

 ### Changed .env file usage

 Before, certain environment varaibles such as the installer URL were always being set from the `.env` file, which made the defaults in `docker-compose.yml` and the `DockerFile` kind of pointless.
 I have commented out these values in the new `.env` file.
 Going forward, I suggest you use the `.env` file only if you want to override the default `docker-compose.yml` or `DockerFile` value.

 Also, git is now configured to ignore the `.env` file (and `docker-compose.yml`), so that you can update the project in the future without losing your settings.

-## Known Issues

-Because of Windows permission difficulties, mounting external volumes for Minecraft worlds does not appear to work when using a Windows host.

 ## Contributors